-This is a simple but extremely powerful copywriting framework.
+This is a simple but extremely powerful and highly practical copywriting framework.

 It’s highly practical so you can implement it rapidly and immediately in your online or affiliate marketing business.

 Writing effective copy (that gets opened/clicked, read and - most importantly - acted upon) is one of the most valuable skills to learn in today’s marketplace.

 Think of it as salesmanship in print.

 If you can write great copy and persuade people into taking action, you will never be hungry again… It’s _that _powerful.

 I read through and worked myself through lots of books, different texts, and frameworks on copywriting.

 PAISA is undoubtedly one of the basic but also most powerful frameworks I came across so far.

 It’s like a “natural but direct progression” from the prospect’s problem to (your) solution.